Homebrew

 No-install form:

-The CLI ships through the primitivedotdev/tap Homebrew tap and as @primitivedotdev/cli on npm.
-It is separate from the runtime SDK: @primitivedotdev/cli provides the primitive binary, and @primitivedotdev/sdk is imported from application code.
+The CLI ships through the primitivedotdev/tap Homebrew tap and as primitive on npm (also published under the scoped name @primitivedotdev/cli).
+It is separate from the runtime SDK: primitive provides the primitive binary, and @primitivedotdev/sdk is imported from application code.

 Authenticate